11/4/19 By DAN ULLOA

 At the beginning of 2018, only 17,000 patients were in the program eight years after it was signed into law.
 It has now reached well over 50,000 patients.

-Councilman Dave Merwin said that he thought the ordinance that had been passed merely to restrict the placement of dispensaries in terms of zoning.
+Councilman Dave Merwin said that he thought the ordinance had been passed merely to restrict the placement of dispensaries in terms of zoning.
 The township’s legal counsel explained that the council had indeed banned medical dispensaries last year.

-Merwin also did not seem to realize that medical marijuana cannot be sold in a pharmacy due to federal prohibition which is why separate medical dispensaries need to be established.
+Merwin also did not seem to realize that medical marijuana cannot be sold in a pharmacy due to federal prohibition, which is why separate medical dispensaries need to be established.

 “I’m not against medical marijuana.
 I’ve seen the benefits of medical marijuana,” Merwin later said.
 He clarified that he was against adult-use.